ahmadswalih/indiannumber-detection-backend/README.md

 The primary use case for this application is in scenarios where vehicle access needs to be monitored and controlled:

-1. **Gated Communities**: Residents can upload videos of vehicles entering the community.
-The system automatically recognizes license plates and verifies if the vehicle belongs to a resident or registered visitor.
+1. **Gated Communities**: The system automatically recognizes license plates and verifies if the vehicle belongs to a resident or registered visitor.

 2. **Parking Structures**: For commercial or public parking areas, the system can quickly process incoming vehicles, identify frequent users, and potentially automate billing or access control.